Zzzul/generator-docs-next/docs/usage.md

 This feature only available in full version.
 :::

-You can easily create a dynamic sidebar menu with just a few inputs. all sidebar menus configuration are placed in `config/generator.php`
+You can easily create a dynamic sidebar menu with just a few inputs.
+All sidebar menu configurations are placed in `config/generator.php`.

-How about I don't need a dynamic sidebar menu, I just want to create my menu in `blade`. yeah, we provide it, [click here how to do it](features.md#configure-the-menu-on-the-sidebar).
+What if you don't need a dynamic sidebar menu and prefer to create your menu in `blade`?
+No problem, we provide support for that too.
+[Click here to learn how to do it](features.md#configure-the-menu-on-the-sidebar).

 ## Role & Permissions

-While you are using the full version, after creating a new module will automatically generate some permissions and assign them to the role `admin`. all permissions are stored in `config/permission.php`
+When using the full version, creating a new module will automatically generate specific permissions and assign them to the `admin` role.
+All permissions are managed in `config/permission.php`.

 Here an example:
 ```php